Bhaswanth-A/ROS-Theory/Topics-and-Messages.md

 Line 13: This basically instructs ROS to loop over again, once a subscription has been made.

 Behind the scenes, the subscriber passes this information on to roscore and tries to make a direct connection with the publishers of this topic.
 If the topic does not exist, or if the type is wrong, there are no error messages: the node will simply wait until messages start being published on the topic.

+> A subscriber callback function is not executed continuously, that is, it is not processing all the time.
+It will only process when new data is published.

 ![](/Images/sub_2.png)